kneron/document_center/docs/toolchain/appendix/yolo_example_InModelPreproc_trick.md

 Now, in order to make model porting easier, we do In-Model-Preprocess trick.
 We add a Batchnormalization layer at model front, this Batchnormalization layer will do the following things:
 1. divide 255 for every pixel (data normalization required by this model)
-2. add 0.5 (hardware require -128 to 127 input but source data is 0 to 255, so we will substract 128 for source data due to hardware requirement, and add back at model's front)
+2. add 0.5 (hardware require -128 to 127 input but source data is 0 to 255, so we will subtract 128 for source data due to hardware requirement, and add back at model's front)

 ```python